nathan-a-macleod/mesh-composer/README.md

 # Javascript-3D-Modeling-Program
 This is a very basic 3D program made in javascript with the three.js library, that I started on the 6th of April 2020.
-When it is finished, you should be able to do basic 3d box-modeling from primative shapes, change the colors of the object, and export the asset.
+When it is finished, you should be able to do basic 3d box-modeling from primative shapes, customise the colours and materials of the object, and export the asset.

 Right now it is probably 20-25% completed in terms of features.
 A few more things to add would be thr ability to do basic 3d modeling, and eventually being able to export an asset you have created. https://jacob-and-nathan.github.io/Javascript-3D-Modeling-Program/